-The density proposed as part of the development is 30dph, this is a fairly standard density for new housing developments.
+The density proposed as part of the development was originally 30dph it is now 25dph following amendments, the original density was fairly standard density for new housing developments, the amendment is a lower than average density.
 This is acceptable providing that the development does not appear cramped and the relevant public open space and other infrastructure is provided.
-The allocation is for 175 dwellings, however it is clear within the policy that this is not a ceiling, but that the site must accommodate this amount.
+The application proposes 190 dwellings and the allocation is for 175 dwellings, however it is clear within the policy that this is not a ceiling, but that the site must accommodate at least this amount.

 The proposal includes a playing pitch, considerable amounts of green infrastructure, a significant buffer to the east of the site of 50m, and from the illustrative layout will be able to accommodate varying house types, with detached units, semi-detached units and small terraces.
 These are all required on new developments to provide a reasonable inclusive mix of properties.
 It is important that new developments make efficient use of land especially allocations, as through providing additional numbers comfortably within the confines of the site prevents the pressure on the release of other land in the future.

-There have been a significant number of objections to the proposal in relation to the increased numbers.
-However the objections relate to the pressure this will put on existing services and infrastructure, not in relation to the site constraints itself.
+Following the deferral of the application the number of dwellings proposed has been reduced.
+There were a significant number of objections to the original proposal in relation to the increased numbers, a number linked to pressure this would have put on existing services and infrastructure, not in relation to the site constraints itself.
 The illustrative layout shows a spacious development with adequate green space, especially along the boundaries of the site which will be most sensitive in the landscape from outside the site.

-The local plan and NPPF do not set out ideal densities for new development, therefore an increased number on this large allocated site is not contrary to local or national planning policy.
-The increase in numbers by 85 will help contribute to maintaining a 5 year housing land supply, and further will balance those sites across the borough where in some cases fewer houses than allocated are to be delivered on strategic sites, due to various site specific constraints.
+The local plan and NPPF do not set out ideal densities for new development, therefore an increased number of 15 dwellings following amendments on this large allocated site is not contrary to local or national planning policy.
+The increase in numbers by will help contribute to maintaining a 5 year housing land supply, and further will balance those sites across the borough where in some cases fewer houses than allocated are to be delivered on strategic sites, due to various site specific constraints.
 It will also provide higher numbers of affordable units which are desperately needed in the local area.